 Help us make history at Wisley

-Planning permissions are being sought but we hope to start work on the new welcome building in autumn 2016 and the science centre in 2017.
+Planning permissions are being sought but we hope to start work on the science centre in 2017.

 This major project is being made possible thanks to our reserves and commercial activities but we are also seeking to raise £12.8m from external donors and our members to help build the new Centre for Horticultural Science and Learning and refurbish the historic Laboratory building.